-Thinking about your school and district-and your experiences in trying to meet the needs of your English learners within that system, where would you place your school/district in terms of indicators of enactment of Principle #3?
+Thinking about your school and district and your experiences in trying to meet the needs of your English Learners within that system, where would you place your school/district in terms of indicators of enactment of Principle #3?

-Indicators/Examples Not present, not happening, in my school/ district This happens partially and occasionally This is in place, but not quite sufficient This is a strength in my school/ district 3.1 Support for Teachers: e.g., High-quality professional learning opportunities (including coaching, workshops, etc.) are available to teachers to meet the needs of ELs and deliver research-based approaches and models.
-Information is made available to teachers about EL needs.
-Collaborative planning time enables ELD teachers and content teachers to align curriculum and instruction.
-All teachers are familiar with the ELD standards and are provided with support to use them in planning instructional scaffolds for Integrated ELD.
-EL Coordinators, coaches and other teachers with expertise in ELs are available to teachers.
-Teachers are surveyed to determine the support and resources needed.
-3.2 Valid Assessments to Inform Instruction and Improvement: e.g., English assessments used are designed for and interpreted for second language learners.
-Assessments address all four domains of language (reading, writing, speaking, listening).
-Assessments are aligned to the curriculum.
-Assessments are culturally and linguistically appropriate.
-Teachers are provided the assessment calendar and timely data from assessments, and support in interpreting data for ELs.
-Teachers are provided a roster of their EL students and their levels.
-L1 assessments are used for newcomer/ biliteracy/DL programs- and dual-language profiles are developed.
-Local continuous improvement indicators (LCAP) include measures specific to typologies of ELs (e.g., LTELs, newcomers) and analyze the progress of ELs by the number of years in the district.
-Regular English learner progress monitoring occurs and is the basis for reviewing schedules and instituting supports.
-Teachers use multiple means to assess students e.g., presentations, projects, essays, use of home language, rubrics, digital portfolios that showcase student work and self-reflection.
-The system ensures that there is frequent and ongoing progress monitoring of Reclassified Fluent English Proficient Students.
+Indicators/Examples Not present, not happening, in my school/ district This happens partially and occasionally This is in place, but not quite sufficient This is a strength in my school/ district 3.1 Support for Teachers: e.g., Resource teachers with EL expertise are available to teachers; High-quality professional learning (including coaching, workshops, etc.) is available to teachers focused on meeting needs of ELs and delivering research-based approaches and models; Information is made available to teachers about English learner needs; Collaborative planning time enables ELD teachers and content teachers to align curriculum and instruction; All teachers are familiar with the ELD standards and provided support to use them in planning instructional scaffolds for Integrated ELD.
+3.2 Valid Assessments to Inform Instruction and Improvement: e.g., English assessments used are designed for and interpreted for second language learners; Assessments address all four domains of language (reading, writing, speaking, listening); Assessments are aligned to curriculum; Assessments are culturally and linguistically appropriate; Teachers are provided timely data from assessments, and support in interpreting data for English learners; L1 assessments are used for newcomer/ biliteracy/DL programs- and dual language profiles are developed; Local continuous improvement indicators (LCAP) include measures specific to typologies of ELs (e.g., LTELs, newcomers) and analyze progress of ELs by number of years in district; Regular English learner progress monitoring. - -